-- 1) To be able to do a rheumatologic history and exam - 2) To interpret relevant lab results - 3) To learn joint injection technique - 4) To be able to diagnose and treat the most common rheumatologic problems - 5) To recognize complexity of rheumatoid therapy
+- 1. To be able to do a rheumatologic history and exam - 2.
+To interpret relevant lab results - 3.
+To learn joint injection technique - 4.
+To be able to diagnose and treat the most common rheumatologic problems - 5.
+To recognize complexity of rheumatologic disease therapy

 Observational: Observe the varied manifestation of the rheumatic diseases.

-Clinical: Approximately 20 hours of outpatient clinics, 5 hours of inpatient (consultation) contact.
+Clinical: Approximately 80 hours of outpatient clinics, 16 hours of inpatient (consultation) contact per 4 week period.

 No night or weekend call Research: Optional